RITlug/runbook/docs/infrastructure/hosted-server.rst

 RITlug Server
 =============

 RITlug has a hosted server, located in the Institute Hall Datacenter.
-It's currently owned and maintained by `Solomon Rubin (Serubin) <https://github.com/serubin/>`, however it periminently on lend to RITlug.
+It's currently owned and maintained by `Solomon Rubin (Serubin) <https://github.com/serubin/>`, however it permanently on lend to RITlug.
 He remains the primary contact for any major issues.
-RITlug related use will be maintained by disignated Club Server Admins.
+RITlug related use will be maintained by designated Club Server Admins.

 Specifications
 --------------